hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MR-API-Introduction.md

 **retry-count**

-The retry-count is currently not used but reserved for later use where the framework will automatically try to restart / retry operations from a available savepoint.
+The retry-count is currently not used but reserved for later use where the framework will automatically try to restart / retry operations from a available save point.

 **chunk-size**